Thrive with True Inspiration Using these Important Leadership Ideas and Skillsby Angeline Pacy on 11/14/18

 - Effective coping skills for stress management such as good self-care, work-life balance, expanding healing modalities for stress, observing labor laws

-- Reasonable expectations, including setting reasonable timelines and goals for self and others, abiding by labor laws and environmental laws
+- Reasonable expectations, including setting reasonable timelines and goals for self and others, abiding by laws (including labor laws and environmental laws)

 - Utilizes a positive reward system for self and others, such as healthy rewards and activities for project milestones and achievements

 - Utilizes mindfulness skills which consider the consequences of actions and feelings of self and others